obriencj/python-livelocals/README.md

 cleared the value of the variable `l` which is a reference to the livelocals.
 Circular reference!

-Make sure to do this:
+To fix this, just make sure to delete any reference to the livelocals object.
 ```python
 def fine_dandy(data):
 	x = do_something(data)